linkerd/website/linkerd.io/content/2.16/tasks/books.md

 outbound_http_route_retry_successes_total{...} 247
 ```

-This tells us that Linkerd make a total of 469 retry requests and 247 of those
+This tells us that Linkerd made a total of 469 retry requests, of which 247 were
+successful.
+The remaining 222 failed and could not be retried again, since we
-were successful and the other 222 were not and hit the default retry limit of
+didn't raise the retry limit from its default of 1.

-`1`.
-We can improve this further by increasing this limit to allow more than
+We can improve this further by increasing this limit to allow more than 1 retry
-1 retry per request:
+per request:

 ```bash
 kubectl -n booksapp annotate httproutes.gateway.networking.k8s.io/books-create \